DanielIngham/Cooperative-Positioning-Data-Handler/README.md

 # C++ UTIAS Multi-Robot Data Extractor
-This repository extracts the [UTIAS Multi-Robot Cooperative Localisation and Mappihng dataset](http://asrl.utias.utoronto.ca/datasets/mrclam/index.html) into c++ class DataExtractor.
+This repository extracts the [UTIAS Multi-Robot Cooperative Localisation and Mapping dataset](http://asrl.utias.utoronto.ca/datasets/mrclam/index.html) into c++ class DataExtractor.
+# Documentation
+The documentation for this project is available at: (https://danielingham.github.io/Data-Extractor-MR/)